-K. Connections to Wired Computers (insert N+ Wireless Router Wired Computer icon) - Gray
+H. Connections to Wired Computers - Gray 💻

 Connect your wired (non-wireless) computers to these ports.
-These ports are RJ45, 10/100/1000 auto-negotiation, auto-uplinking ports for standard UTP category 5 or 6 Ethernet cable.
+These ports are RJ45, 10/100 auto-negotiation, auto-uplinking ports for standard UTP category 5 or 6 Ethernet cable.
 The ports are labeled 1 through 4.